Skip to main content

 • Double-quoted phrases: Forces exact phrase matching (e.g., "\"noise cancelling\"" matches only those words adjacent and in order).

-For more control, use explicit operators like $phrase, $fuzzy, or $contains.
+For more control, use explicit operators like $phrase, or $fuzzy.

 Query Options

 Limit controls how many results to return.
 Offset controls how many results to skip.
-Used together, these options provide a way to do pagination.
+Together, they provide a way to paginate results.

 // Page 1: first 10 results (with optional offset)